yusuf968/cs210-project/README.md

 # Health Data Analysis Project

+You can find the report on the project folder as pdf.

 Project Hypothesis:

 Faster or more frequent walking (i.e., higher step counts and speeds) will be associated with greater overall energy expenditure (kcal).